Understanding fake social media competitions

-There are many legitimate competitions on social media, but unfortunately there are also scammers taking advantage of the large number of people who are on social media.
-Often these scams spread quickly because they force or entice people to share the competition with their friends.
-They can reach a lot of people in a short period of time before they are identified and shut down.
+There are many legitimate competitions on social media, but unfortunately scammers try to take advantage of their popularity.
+These scams can spread quickly and reach a lot of people in a short period of time before they are identified and shut down.
 We’ve put some information together about what they are and how to avoid them.

 How do the scams work?

-These fake competitions scams are run on social media to try and reach as many people as they can.
+These fake competitions scams run on social media to try and reach as many people as they can.
+Scammers often impersonate familiar brand names so you’re more likely to trust them.
 Posts about the competitions are published by scammers in the hope that people will reply with personal information, which can lead to identity theft.
-The scammers might also contact you to let you know that you’ve “won” the competition and then ask you to send money to ‘release the prize’ or for ‘shipping costs’, but the scammers will keep any money that is sent to them.
+The scammers might also contact you to let you know that you’ve won the competition and then ask you to send money to ‘release the prize’ or for ‘shipping costs’, but the scammers will keep any money sent to them.

 These tips are indications that a competition could be a scam.
-You should use this knowledge of common scam signs to do an overall check to make sure that you’re confident a competition is legitimate.
-If you’re not confident that it’s legitimate, we recommend not giving away your personal information by entering.
+Use this advice to do a check and make sure that you’re confident a competition is legitimate.
+If you’re not confident that this is a legitimate competition we recommend you do not enter the competition.

 Tip #1: If it’s a big name brand or public figure, look for the verified tick

 Some scammers use similar brand names and logos as trusted brands to make people believe the competitions are real.
 Most large brands or public figures who are of interest to the public will be verified by the social media platform they are on.
 If you see a post or advertisement about a competition from a big brand or public figure, look for the blue tick.
 You may need to click through to the page/profile to see the tick.

 Here’s what it will look like on different social media platforms: